Janhao/wechat_miniprogram_components/README.md

 # wechat_miniprogram_components
-These are the customized components I made for Wechat miniprogram projects.
+These are the customized components I made for Wechat Miniprogram projects.

 There are some components here and I hope they can help you on learning or working.